nene0219/lis500-project3/README.md

 # lis500
-My name is Indigo Clark and I love to draw and read!
-Like many people do.
+This website is by Haku Altanpurev and Indigo Clark for LIS 500 at UW-Madison.
+We hope you enjoy!